-The main categories of improvements implemented in Blue Book 2014 are:
+The main categories of improvements implemented in Blue Book 2015 are:

-- 1. Changes required under international standards and guidelines; European System of Accounts 2010 (ESA 2010); Balance of Payments Manual 6 (BPM6) and the updated Manual on Government Deficit and Debt. - 2.
-Changes from ensuring comparability in measuring Gross National Income (GNI) across European Union countries. - 3.
-Other changes to meet user needs, including implementing the review of public sector finances, improved methods for inventories and gross fixed capital formation; updating the latest base year and reference year from 2010 to 2011; Producer Price Index and Services Producer Price Index rebasing from 2005 to 2010.
+- 1. changes required under international standards and guidelines; European System of Accounts 2010 (ESA 2010); Balance of Payments Manual 6 (BPM6) and the updated Manual on Government Deficit and Debt - 2. changes from ensuring comparability in measuring GNI across European Union countries - other methodological changes to meet user needs, including implementation of the review of the price index used to deflate gross fixed capital formation software assets, and updating the last base year and reference year from 2011 to 2012